Perl Object Environment

-POE Architecture: Layers of Abstraction
+Architecture and layers of abstraction

 POE, The Perl Object Environment can be thought of as a tiny modular operating system.
 One or more POE programs or instances can be run concurrently and are generally well suited for cooperative multitasking.
 The POE package consists of namespaces and abstractions that guide future development of POE in an open-ended CPAN-style convention.

 The event layer

 The informal architecture consists of a set of layers with a kernel on the bottom.
 This tiny kernel represents the events layer which operates as the main loop of each running POE instance.
 The first call is to the "event dispatcher" - POE::Kernel.

 The POE::Kernel namespace contains a suite of functions which are plugged into the kernel itself.
 These loop abstractions are designed after POE's standardized event loop bridge interface - POE::Loop.
 These can be mixed and matched as needed to provide runtime services and a lean facility for interprocess communication.
 The basic functions are POE::Loop::Event, POE::Loop::Poll and POE::Loop::Select.
 Also available are POE::Loop::Tk and POE::Loop::Gtk which offer hooks into other loop bridges in the external environment.
 If that isn't enough, the POE::Loop kernel abstraction provides reusable signal callbacks, time or alarm callbacks, and filehandle activity callbacks as well as administrative functions such as initializing, executing, and finalizing event loops.

 There is also a higher level packaging framework - POE::Macro and a debugging utility for testing them called POE::Preprocessor.
 This framework has yielded POE::Macro::UseBytes.